ooni/quic-go/README.md

 all the upstream tags for simplicity.
 When merging from upstream, we'll clarify which tags we're merging.

+(You should not depend on this repository!
+As mentioned, this is an experiment and we may archive this repository anytime soon!)

 - - -

 <img src="docs/quic.png" width=303 height=124>